Best Payroll Loans

 12- to 52-week terms, or up to 104 weeks in certain limited situations

-• Only requires three months of business history to qualify
+• Only 3 months of business history required to qualify

-Startup businesses needing payroll financing may want to consider Fundbox.
+Startup businesses needing payroll financing should consider Fundbox.
 The company offers a line of credit of up to $250,000 with only a three-month business history requirement.
-As an added bonus, its starting interest rate of 4.66% for the 12-week repayment plan is pretty low compared to competitors, with funding available in all 50 states.
+Its starting interest rate of 4.66% for the 12-week repayment plan is competitive, with funding available in all 50 states.

-Note that Fundbox may require you to provide a personal guarantee, which means you’ll be personally responsible if the business fails to repay the debt.
-In addition, payments must be auto-debited from your business bank account on a weekly basis, unless you subscribe to Fundbox Plus.
-While some lenders offer same-day business financing, you may have to wait up to two business days to receive your Fundbox funds.
+However, Fundbox may require a personal guarantee, meaning you’ll be personally responsible if the business fails to repay the debt.
+Payments must be auto-debited from your business bank account weekly, unless you subscribe to Fundbox Plus.
+Funding can take up to two business days.

 • Minimum credit score: 600